NUMde/compass-interface-codex/Readme.md

 working on that.

 ## Custom scenarios
 To be more flexible, you can easily set up an IDE for Kotlin development (I recommend IntelliJ Community), checkout this repository and edit `src/main/kotlin/custom-main.kt`.
 To execute, you could use either the IDE or the command `./gradlew :run -PmainClass=Custom_mainKt --args='your args go here if any'`.
 If you want to create an executable .jar, run `./gradlew shadowJar` after renaming your `custom-main.kt` to `main.kt`.

 # Current limitations

 Since the focus of Compass is on PROs (patient reported outcomes), medication and lab module of the GECCO dataset are currently not supported.

 # Special cases in the LogicalModel

-* `demographics.ageInYears`, `demographics.ageInMonth` and `demographics.birthDate` are interchangeable, just ask for one
+* `demographics.ageInYears`, `demographics.ageInMonth` and `demographics.birthDate` are interchangeable, just ask for
-  value in the Questionnaire, the other values will be calculated.
+  one value in the Questionnaire, the other values will be calculated.
-* if `anamnesis.hasChronicLungDiseases`, `anamnesis.hasCardiovascularDiseases`, `anamnesis.hasChronicLiverDiseases`, ...,
+* if `anamnesis.hasChronicLungDiseases`, `anamnesis.hasCardiovascularDiseases`, `anamnesis.hasChronicLiverDiseases`,
-  are set to "NO" or "UNKNOWN", resources will be emitted, which set all corresponding diseases to "NO" or "UNKNOWN".
+  ..., are set to "NO" or "UNKNOWN", resources will be emitted, which set all corresponding diseases to "NO" or " UNKNOWN".

+# Contact

+* Johannes Oehm | (+49) 251 / 83-5 82 47 | johannes.oehm@uni-muenster.de